Kimbsy/IsMartinRunning/README.md

 It also can respond to tweets @IsMartinRunning giving information about the temperature/humidity of his cage, as well as being able to remotely dispense treats for him.

-Instructions for the project can be found at [link]
+Instructions for the project can be found at [http://www.instructables.com/id/Tweeting-hamster-cage/]